actinia-org/actinia-core/logging.md

 ### Dev / Debug Hints

-- one disadvantage of general actinia logging implementation is, that log messages are passed to `redis_fluentd_logger_base` where they are initially logged.
+- one disadvantage of general actinia logging implementation is, that log messages are passed to `kvdb_fluentd_logger_base` where they are initially logged.
-  This way, it always logs as source `/usr/lib/python3.8/site-packages/actinia_core-0.99.5.post0.dev18+g4d82691.dirty-py3.8.egg/actinia_core/resources/common/redis_fluentd_logger_base.py:104` instead of where the message was generated.
+  This way, it always logs as source `/usr/lib/python3.8/site-packages/actinia_core-0.99.5.post0.dev18+g4d82691.dirty-py3.8.egg/actinia_core/resources/common/kvdb_fluentd_logger_base.py:104` instead of where the message was generated.
 To change this, refactoring would be necessary.

 ### Examples